Delaney Park Locomotive 556 Improvement Project (Completed 2015)

 Engine 556 was a steam locomotive built in 1943 for wartime service.
 Outnumbering other war-time railroad engines, they were simple to maintain with the close clearance required for the narrow bridges and tunnels on European railroads.
 They were stripped down for war action, and acquired the nickname"Gypsy Rose Lee" locomotives after the famous burlesque dancer.
 Instead of being shipped to Europe, twelve of these locomotives were sent to Alaska by the U.S. Army to become Alaska Railroad Class 550.
 All twelve locomotives saw service over the 460 miles of the Alaska Railroad.
 For 13 years, No. 556 hauled passengers and freight from Seward through Anchorage and on to Fairbanks.
 In 1959, No. 556 was taken out of storage and moved to its present location, where it has been an educational display and object of play for three generations of Anchorage youngsters.
 Of the thousands of USRA Consolidation Type locomotives originally built for war service, only three remain in North America, and only this one is publicly owned.

 Access onto the locomotive will remain off-limits to the public as it is considered a safety hazard.
 In 2012 the MOA received a Legislative Grant for $250,000 to restore the locomotive to a safe condition, including asbestos abatement and site landscaping.
 The intent of the project was to restore the locomotive as a “static display”.

-The reason for restoring the locomotive to a “static display” rather than its original condition is that the available funding did not allow for the Parks Department to abate the engine to a level of safety that would be adequate enough for accessibility and for children to safely climb into the engine’s cavity.
+The reason for restoring the locomotive to a “static display” rather than as climbable display is that the available funding did not allow for the Parks Department to restore the engine to a level of safety that would be adequate enough for accessibility and for children to safely climb into the engine’s cavity.
 The degree of degradation and asbestos contamination is far too excessive, as based on the environmental engineer’s assessment, thus a static display is the most feasible and safe option.
-Once the clean-up is finished, the landscape will be restored to a park-like setting consistent with the Delaney Park Master Plan.
+The landscape also was restored to a park-like setting consistent with the Delaney Park Master Plan.

 Phase 1: Hazardous Cleanup